The First Lesson of Marriage 101: There Are No Soul Mates

 The Marriage 101 professors believe college is the perfect time for students to learn about relationships.
-“Developmentally, this is what the college years are all about: Students are thinking about who they are as people, how they love, who they love, and who they want as a partner,” says Alexandra Solomon, a professor and family therapist who will be teaching the course along with a team of four other faculty, all affiliated with Northwestern University’s Family Institute, and 11 teaching assistants.
+“Developmentally, this is what the college years are all about: Students are thinking about who they are as people, how they love, who they love, and who they want as a partner,” Alexandra Solomon, a professor and a family therapist, says.
+Solomon will be teaching the course along with a team of four other faculty, all affiliated with Northwestern’s Family Institute, and 11 teaching assistants.
 “We’re all really passionate about talking about what makes a healthy relationship.”
 The professors see the course—which requires journaling exercises, interviews with married couples, and several term papers—as a kind of inoculation against potential life trauma.

-Today’s marriage education classes are most often aimed at high-school students, usually as part of a home economics or health class, where teens are taught how family structure affects child well-being, learn basic relationship and communication skills, or are required to carry around a sack filled with flour for a week so they can learn what is entailed in being responsible for a baby 24 hours a day.
-Other courses are taught at specifically religious colleges, or are meant for engaged couples, like Pre-Cana, a marriage prep course required of all couples desiring to marry in a Catholic church.
+Today most marriage-education classes are aimed at high-school students, usually as part of a home-economics or health course, where teens are taught how family structure affects child well-being, learn basic relationship and communication skills, or are required to carry around a sack filled with flour for a week so they can learn what being responsible for a baby 24 hours a day entails.
+Other courses are taught at specifically religious colleges, or are meant for engaged couples, such as Pre-Cana, a marriage-prep course required of all couples desiring to marry in a Catholic church.